 The organisation is the key when it comes to multilingual content marketing.
 All your efforts will go in vain if you do not have a system to keep things organised.
-Ensure that you have an appropriate content management system with a centralised monitoring system.
+Ensure you have an appropriate content management system with a centralised monitoring system.

 You can also use ‘Yoast’ SEO to optimise the translated content, create Meta descriptions, do keyword research, and create backlinks.

-If you want to expand globally and take benefit of the emerging markets and the growing trend of digital marketing, it is essential to adopt multilingual content marketing.
+If you want to expand globally and take benefit of emerging markets and the growing trend of digital marketing, it is essential to adopt multilingual content marketing.